Inha University in Tashkent: Vision Center

-Owing to the fact that IUT maintains open doors policy and visitors can enter premises freely, several companies have established information stands in the lobby of the main building of IUT.
+As IUT maintains open doors policy and visitors can enter premises freely, several companies have established information stands in the lobby of the main building of IUT.
 This gives a chance for companies to present their latest technologies to the wider public.
 Samsung, KT, and SAP have already established their permanent exhibition stands in the Vision Center, while Microsoft, Hanjin Group, and Korean Air are currently preparing them for initiation.

 Samsung Smart Class includes application location, curriculum planning, learning management systems and mapping question banks on a tablet.

 Also, the stand includes the multi-display videowall solution and interactive e-board.